How Much Does an Engagement Ring Cost?

 By now you’re probably familiar with other quality factors that go into diamond pricing.
 Cut grade, color, and clarity round out the 4Cs.
 If you need a refresher, here’s a summary of the 4Cs and how to choose the perfect diamond.

 The higher the diamond is graded on any of these 4C scales, the higher the price.
 Just remember that you don’t need to be at the top of the scale to get a stunning, high quality diamond.
 For example, you may not want to shell out for a diamond graded “Flawless” because it’s like paying extra for minuscule clarity improvements that are invisible to the naked eye.
 Most couples prefer to drop slightly down the clarity scale to get a better value.
-Learn more about choosing diamond clarity with a helpful clarity chart
+Learn more about clarity with our helpful diamond clarity chart.

 Did you know that some engagement rings are sold with fake diamonds or gemstones?